-Gluing acrylic sheets on to other acrylic surfaces, or surfaces made from other material for that matter, is not as simple or as straight forward as it sounds.
-This is not to say that it is difficult or arduous in anyway, but you will need to meet several specific conditions before you can go ahead with the gluing.
+Glueing acrylic sheets onto other acrylic surfaces, or surfaces made from other materials for that matter is not as simple or as straightforward as it sounds.
+This is not to say that it is difficult or arduous in any way, but you will need to meet several specific conditions before you can go ahead with the glueing.

 If the conditions are not met, the best case scenario is that the acrylic will simply not adhere to the intended surface; the worst case scenario on the other hand is that the acrylic sheet will craze.
 Crazing makes the acrylic appear white, but on closer inspection you will see what looks like dozens of spider-webs overlapping, almost like the material is covered in tiny little cracks.
 Needless to say, this has an extremely negative effect on the aesthetics of the material and may possibly render it useless.

 When gluing one sheet of acrylic to another you will not want to use super glue or any other standard adhesive.
 If you want to do the job properly and form the strongest bond between the materials you are best off using acrylic cement, which can be found in most hardware or hobby shops.
 Acrylic cement does more than simply glue the pieces together, it actually causes the molecules that make up the two to bond together, fusing the sheets together.

 Before you even get started it would be prudent for you to ensure the surface on which you will be doing the acrylic gluing is appropriate and safe for fulfilling this purpose.
 It should be noted that the only surfaces that you should attempt to glue acrylic on is wood, metal or concrete; it is not a good idea to do any of this kind of work on a surface that contains glass or paper; even if you are only intending on using them to protect the work-surface or table.